Machione/airgradient-prometheus/README.md

 ### Case

 Instead of the official case, to protect the sensor from knocks and dust (especially since I intend to deploy one of them into a workshop) I decided to buy [a project enclosure from AliExpress](https://www.aliexpress.com/item/1005001304761174.html), in size 115-90-55, with ears.
 This allows for mounting the sensors wherever I wish, and the clear plastic cover means the OLED display can still be seen.
-Drilling a few ventilation holes and one for the USB-C power cable is easy.
+Drilling a few ventilation holes in the sides and one for the USB-C power cable is easy.

 ### LED